← Back to Insights

 The Appcast 2026 Recruitment Marketing Benchmark Report found that average cost-per-hire jumped 19% in 2025, even in a softer labor market.
 Companies are spending more and still getting it wrong.
 The reason is usually not the screening process.
 It's the intelligence behind it.

 Hiring well in an international market requires more than access to CVs.
 It requires understanding which candidates are genuinely available and motivated, what a red flag looks like in that specific context, and how the local market actually works, not how it looks from the outside.
-That kind of knowledge is not something you can import from headquarters or download from a job board.

 Key Takeaways